 3 ways to have God’s abundant minimal life

-Although Christ had little, He did not teach against having – only against hoarding.
+Although Christ had little, He did not teach against having possessions; he only taught only against hoarding.

-Christ taught that while God wants to give us good things, they should not be our focus.
-Food, clothing, and everything we need to live, these are all good.
-But they don’t last.
-They wear out and even get stolen.
-That’s why Christ tells us to seek eternal things.
-Those are the true treasures.
+He taught that, although God wants to give us good things, they should not be our focus.
+Food, clothing, and everything else we need to live are all good, but they don’t last.
+They wear out and can be stolen.
+That’s why Christ tells us to seek eternal treasures.
+Those are the true riches.

 2. Become a good steward

 Christ was deeply grateful for what He had.
-He cherished God’s gifts and endeavored to use them well.
-He knew that everything He had on this earth came from His Father.
-He was only the steward of those gifts.
+He cherished God’s gifts and strove to make good use of them.
+He knew that all He possessed on this earth came from His Father and that He was merely the steward of these gifts.

-He even collected leftover fish and bread after meals.
-He saw them as gifts from his Father’s hands.
-Gifts to be enjoyed and cared for, not wasted.
-And gifts to share with others.
+He even collected the leftover fish and bread after meals.
+He saw every morsel as a gift from his Father’s hands.
+He viewed them as provisions to be enjoyed, safeguarded, and shared with others, rather than wasted.

 When they had all had enough to eat, he said to his disciples, “Gather the pieces that are left over.
 Let nothing be wasted.”